nashville-software-school/server-side-python-curriculum/book-3-deployments/chapters/DEPLOY_REACT.md

 # Digital Ocean Static App Deploy

+> As an alternative to building and deploying your React client to Github Pages, Digital Ocean allows all users to deploy 3 static sites for free

 First, if you haven't used Digital Ocean yet, [sign up for 60-day, $200 credit](https://m.do.co/c/47e5e578d1cd).

 Deploying your first three static sites is cost free on Digital Ocean.
 Your React applicatons are considered to be static apps, so you won't be charged for them, unless you go over your 3 free static deployed apps.